DarienLibrary/website_content/content/_finished/meeting_rooms_policy/meeting-rooms-policy.md

 6. The Facilities Manager, in consultation with the Library Director, is authorized to determine the appropriate use of the room.
 In case of denial of use, appeal may be made in writing to the Library Board of Trustees.
 The decision of the Board of Trustees will be final.
 7. Admission fees are not to be charged by any group using the Meeting Rooms.
 8. Non-library groups and individuals are not to use the Library’s address and phone number as their own.
-9. Smoking is not permitted anywhere in the Library or on Library grounds.
+9. Smoking is permitted on Library grounds as long as it is at least 25 feet from Library doors.

 <div class="margin-bottom-30"></div>